plone/training/docs/customizing-volto-light-theme/question-answer.md

 ### Should I enable it?

-Only once every block in your registry is v3-compatible.
-Block repositories advertise this with a "BMv3 ready" banner.
-A block left on the older model still renders, but it will not share the container structure of the surrounding page, and the difference shows.
+Only once every block that your site uses supports it.
+See {ref}`light-theme-block-model-v3-label`.

 ### Do I need to set categories on VLT's blocks?

 No. VLT already assigns them to the blocks it has migrated.
-Set `category` on your own blocks, and remember that a category only means something if your stylesheets act on the `category-*` class it produces.
+For your own blocks, reuse a category only when its rules fit the block, or add a category of your own, as explained in {ref}`light-theme-block-categories-label`.